-By Anand Mahadevan, Biology teacher and Instructional Leadership Facilitator
+By Anand Mahadevan, Head of Academics, former biology teacher and Instructional Leadership Facilitator

 The Blanket Exercise, devised by Kairos Canada, is an immersive simulation experience centered on the historical changes that accompanied the arrival of Europeans to Turtle Island (one of the indigenous names for the continent of North America).